TeamAuquan/Python-for-Trading/chapter1.md

 - `str`
 - `bool`, Can only be `True` or `False` (the capitalization is important!).

+To find out the type of a value or a variable that refers to that value, you can use the [`type()`](https://docs.python.org/3/library/functions.html#type) function.

 `@instructions`
 - Create a new string, `desc`, with the value `"compound interest"`.
 - Create a new boolean, `profitable`, with the value `True`.